GeorgGroenendaal/ML-Sketch/README.md

 ## Setup and development

-Install `poetry`, and `python 3.7+`.
+Install `poetry`, and `python 3.7+` for best experience.
 Then from the root directory run.
 (Poetry is a dependency/environment manager similar to pipenv).
-It helps you to keep the project python seperate from the rest of your the system.
+It helps you to keep the project python seperate from the rest of your the system, and helps you to install all requirements with ease.
+It also eliminates the problem of users running different versions.

     poetry install